 - In a last-ditch effort you can always get a quick shot of energy that will help you get home to take a nap.

 - Soda pop and chocolate have caffeine, but a mug of black tea or coffee will give you the biggest pick-me-up.

 - You need to do things when you have the energy to do them, and when your pain is low.

-- Don't strategy a busy day if your arthritis seems to bother you often.
+- Don't program a busy day if the arthritis seems to bother you often.

 - Listen to your body, and don't try to push it harder than it wants to go.

 Millions of People Successfully Manage Their Arthritis, and You can Too